Tuesday, April 3, 2012

 The University of Florida is divided into 16 colleges and more than 100 research, service and education centers, bureaus and institutes, offering over 100 undergraduate majors and 200 graduate degrees.
 UF also offers professional degrees in law, dentistry, medicine, pharmacy, and veterinary medicine

-Posted by Megan Arnold at 9:35 AM
+Posted by Mike Arnold at 9:35 AM

 It may only be Easter, but we are already looking forward to the Gator Football season.
 One big question on everyone's mind is the quarterback position.
 Driskel and Brissett entered spring camp in a battle to replace John Brantley, the Gators’ starter the past two seasons.
 “Right now, honestly looking at going through the spring, I don’t know that we will name a starter after spring,’’ Muschamp said.
 “That to me is becoming more and more evident every day, that both guys [are players] that we can win with, bottom line."